adamdecaf/scala-redis/README.md

 - Support taking scala collections natively
 -- Maps, Sets, etc..
 - Reduce the complexity of the API.
 (One method to save, one to get, etc..)
+- Fix up the queries so we can return them either as async or as sync.